mn-spawn/CS325---OSU/README.md

 ## Assignment 5
-Implementing DP for edit cost a 2 string version for longest common substring and a 3 string version of longest common substring
+Implementing DP for edit cost a 2 string version for longest common substring and a 3 string version of longest common substring -COVID and t1 t2 files used to test this code